 Can we participate in Bible Study and Sunday School?
 Yes!
 Spirituality at St. Paul is all about knowing what you believe and why you believe it, which means that you simply aren’t getting the full experience until you dig into Bible study.
 Discipleship in the Word takes precedence every Sunday morning at 9:45 a.m. with two adult study classes to choose form, and a full Sunday School for children age three through eighth grace.
-High school students are invited to join their parents in adult study, as well as to get involved in the regular youth group, which meets most Sunday nights at Coffeehouse.
-Coffee and goodies are served in the Small Fellowship Hall.
-So come on in, grab some wake up juice and then go to study God’s good words.
+High school students are invited to join their friends in a class that is held in Room 5 of the lower level.
+High school youth also can get involved in the regular youth group, which meets most Sunday nights at 5pm.

 May I attend Sunday School with my child?
 Some parents of younger children do attend Sunday School with their child until the child feels comfortable in the new situation.

 Does the church provide child care during worship services?
 Child care is provided during worship services and Christian education hour for children age 3 and under.

 Is child care provided at other times?
 Our Child Care Coordinator will make every effort to provide for the supervision of children at fellowship events and congregational meetings.
 If childcare would enable you to volunteer in an area of ministry, please contact the church office and we will attempt to meet those special needs.